-Creating a backyard habitat is something most of us can do in our yards that will provide many hours of birdwatching enjoyment.
+Creating a backyard bird habitat is something most of us can do in our yards that will provide many hours of birdwatching enjoyment.

-Computers are wonderful, but no amount of gigabytes can duplicate the sight of a male Cardinal offering a seed tidbit to his mate.
+Computers are wonderful, but no amount of gigabytes can duplicate the sight of a male Cardinal offering a seed or insect to his mate.

-It's important for us to stay in touch with the basics, to be aware of the natural world around us.
+It's important for us to stay in touch with the basics, and to be aware of the natural world around us.

 There's the hedgerow planted for food and shelter against a backdrop of fir trees filled with nest boxes.

 As the birds fly from one attraction to another, we have the privilege of sharing nature -- up close -- with our family and friends.

 Imagine returning to a favorite summer vacation spot only to find it had been turned into a subdivision, or worse, a parking lot?
 Well, it happens to birds all the time.

 Every time natural habitat is paved over or subdivided, some bird loses its home.

 A well-landscaped yard of any size contributes to the overall "greening" of America.

-The backyard habitat consist of three basic elements: food, water and shelter (including cover and nesting areas).
+The backyard habitat consist of three basic elements: food, water, and shelter (including cover and nesting areas).

 You don't have to create a new landscape all at once.
 Nature takes its time and so should you.

-Then imagine how you want the end result to look and what features you'd like to add for the birds.
+Then imagine how you want the result to look and what features you'd like to add for the birds.

 Add bushes to the yard edge that will provide bird shelter and hide the old fence.
 Fit a bird bath in front of the apple tree.